latracal/wpgrigora-docs/docs/blocks/advanced-button.md

 **Colors** : Here we can change color

-**i) Text** : Here we can change color of text.
+**Text** : Here we can change color of text.
 We get two options to choose colors i.e. ColorPicker and Color Palette.

-**ii) Background** : Here we can change color of Background and we get  three options to choose colors i.e. ColorPicker and Color Palette.
+**Background** : Here we can change color of Background and we get  three options to choose colors i.e. ColorPicker and Color Palette.
 We aslo get a Gradient Background to use it we have to enable it.
 In Gradient Background we can set its type i.e. linear or radial and we we can set angle.

 **Border** : Here we can Apply border to button with Three styles Solid, Dashed and Dotted.